 Goldenseal root is dried and powdered.
 It’s sold in capsules for internal use, and also comes in creams and topical preparations to treat skin conditions.
 Tinctures are also available, and these can be used to treat mouth conditions.

 Taken in moderate doses, goldenseal is probably harmless.
 Always talk to your doctor about any supplements you’re considering taking, especially if you’re on prescription medicines.
 They might interact with herbal supplements.

-There isn’t enough research around whether goldenseal is safe for children.
+There isn’t enough research available to indicate whether goldenseal is safe for children.
 It isn’t recommended if you’re pregnant or nursing.

-There is no recommended dosage for the goldenseal you apply to your skin.
-If you’re treating a wound, use enough to cover the wound at least once a day, and wash it daily to make sure nothing is trapped in the healing skin.
+There’s no recommended dosage for the forms of goldenseal you apply to your skin.
+If you’re treating a wound, use enough to cover the wound at least once a day, and wash the area daily to make sure nothing is trapped in the healing skin.